womanonrails/womanonrails.com/_i18n/en/_posts/2015-08-30-rails-girls-szczecin.md

 Last weekend I’ve spent as a mentor on **Rails Girls in Szczecin**.
 It was my third time.
 I always have great memories with this place.
 People are so nice and helpful.
 The workshop was prepared perfectly.
 The atmosphere was so positive.
 If you like to be a part of Rails Girls workshop I truly recommend Szczecin.
 It’s a great place to start your programming adventure.

 Ok, I was on many **Rails Girls in Poland** so why am I talking especially about this workshop.
 For me, it was special time.
 On this workshop I did my first amateur video.
-If you wonder how it looks like you can watch this video [here](https://www.youtube.com/watch?v=UVAF7ndEJyE).
+If you wonder how it looks like you can watch this video
+{% include links/youtube-link.html name='here' video_id='UVAF7ndEJyE' %}.

 If you have some comments or questions please leave them below.
 See you next time.